Basketball Offense - Stanford's Motion-Zone OffenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-See the video below of Coach VanDerveer explaining this motion zone offense.
+See this video of Coach VanDerveer explaining the motion zone offense.
 I have diagrammed it for you below.
-Also check out Coach VanDerveer's DVDs and her book.

 In diagram A, we are in a 1-3-1 set, but we have O4 move to the corner.
 O1 passes to O2 (diagram B), and O5 posts-up above the block.
 O2 passes to O4.
 This causes the outside low defender X4 to come out and guard the ball.
 O4 dribbles up, taking the X4 defender along, as O2 cuts around O5 to the ball-side short corner.
 O2 is often open here for a pass as the X4 defender has moved outside.